-So we have done all the leg work for you and have visited every single one of the privately owned accommodations with whom we partner.
+So we have done all the leg work and have checked out every single one of the privately owned accommodations with whom we partner.

 Many offer breakfast, picnics and evening meals if you book with them.
-We have actively sought out those that support local producers.
+We have actively sought out those who support local producers.

 Your tastebuds will tingle to the flavours of local cheeses and charcuterie, artisanal jams, honeys, locally raised meat and local fruit and veg and even locally brewed beer and locally roasted coffee.

 We will ensure that you discover the best of the local craft makers, artisans and food producers.